Mechanisms of Ageing and Development

 Vol.125, issue 2, pp.93-151.
 Feb.
 2004

-Biological and social predictors of immune senescence in the aged primate Christopher L. Coe,
+Biological and social predictors of immune senescence in the aged primate Christopher L. Coe

 Harlow Center for Biological Psychology, University of Wisconsin, 22 North Charter Street, Madison, WI 53715, USA